EnderCrypt/CLib/README.md

 CLib will be a basic library for creating a console similar to the native console, but using graphical output

 Features:
+- quite fast
 - ascii letters
+- native keylistener
 - custom tile support
-- native keylistener
 - native mouse listener

-Todo/Missing:
-- slow
-- unfinished
+- ability to clear screen easily
+- ability to put text anywhere on screen